Nonparametric Learning of Two-Layer ReLU Residual Units: Strong Consistency

 Now suppose $\vu^{(i^\ast)} \notin \sH$, by the supporting hyperplane theorem \citep{luenberger1997optimization}, $\exists \vb \in \R^d$, $\vb \neq \vzero$, such that $\vb^\top \vu^{(i^\ast)} \leq \vb^\top \vt$ for $\forall \vt \in \sH$.
 Then by definition,

 Denote the hyperplane $\sJ = \{\vt: \vb^\top\vt\leq \vb^\top \vu^{(i^\ast)}\}$, then

-Since we have here a geometric sequence, we know its infinite sum is bounded.
+Since we have in this case a geometric sequence, we know its infinite sum is bounded.
 By Borel-Cantelli lemma \citep{borel1909probabilites}, we conclude that $\vu^{(i^\ast)} \in \sH$ w.p.~$1$.
 Then system \ref{sys-2} is feasible w.p.~$1$.
 So that $\hat{\sT}_{n^\prime}^l$ is compact w.p.~$1$.